Ten books to read about Iran

-6. Revolutionary Iran: A History of the Islamic Republic
+Michael Axworthy – Revolutionary Iran: A History of the Islamic Republic (2013).

-A major new and definitive work by the author of Iran: Empire of the Mind Ayatollah Khomeini’s return to Tehran in February 1979 was a key moment in post-War international politics.
+A major new work by the author of Iran: Empire of the Mind.
+Ayatollah Khomeini’s return to Tehran in February 1979 was a key moment in post-War international politics.
 A large, well-populated and wealthy state suddenly committed itself to a quite new path: a revolution based on the supremacy of Islam and contempt for both superpowers.
-For over 30 years the Islamic Republic has resisted widespread condemnation, sanctions, and sustained attacks by Iraq in an eight-year war.
+For over 30 years the Islamic Republic has resisted widespread condemnation, sanctions, and sustained attacks by its neighbour, Iraq.

 Many policy-makers today share a weary wish that Iran would somehow just disappear as a problem.
 But with Iran’s continuing commitment to a nuclear programme and its reputation as a trouble-maker in Afghanistan, Lebanon and elsewhere, this is unlikely any time soon.
 The slow demise of the 2009 ‘Green Revolution’ shows that Revolutionary Iran’s institutions are still formidable.

-Michael Axworthy’s Iran: Empire of the Mind established him as one of the world’s principal experts on this extraordinary country and in his new book, Revolutionary Iran, he has written the definitive history of this subject, one which takes full account of Iran’s unique history and makes sense of events often misunderstood by outsiders.
+Michael Axworthy’s Iran: Empire of the Mind established him as one of the world’s principal experts on this extraordinary country.
+His new book, Revolutionary Iran, is the definitive history of this subject, one which takes full account of Iran’s unique history and makes sense of events often misunderstood by outsiders.

-7. The Complete Infidel’s Guide to Iran (Complete Infidel’s Guides)
+Robert Spencer – The Complete Infidel’s Guide to Iran (2015)

 The author of The Complete Infidel’s Guide to ISIS and The Complete Infidel’s Guide to the Koran returns with the sharp wit and boundless courage needed to expose the oncoming storm from Iran.

-8. Iran: Empire of the Mind: A History from Zoroaster to the Present Day
+Michael Axworthy – Empire of the Mind: A History from Zoroaster to the Present Day (2009)

 Iran often appears in the media as a hostile and difficult country.
 But beneath the headlines there is a fascinating story of a nation of great intellectual variety and depth, and enormous cultural importance.
 A nation whose impact has been tremendous, not only on its neighbours in the Middle East but on the world as a whole – and through ideas and creativity rather than by the sword.